ShiftLimits/slui/README.md

 ### Color Palette

 SLUI ships with the default Color Suite palette, which itself is generated from the expertly designed [Tailwind CSS color palette](https://tailwindcss.com/docs/customizing-colors).
-The only difference is that `neutral` from the Tailwind CSS palette has been renamed to
+The only difference is that `neutral` from the Tailwind CSS palette has been renamed to `gray-neutral` to avoid conflicting alias names.

 Included are semantic aliases which are used by components: